This post may contain affiliate links. Please see my disclosure policy for details.

 Always make sure to keep an eye on the tide during your visit.
 It can come into shore quite quickly and you don’t want to get stuck!

 On that note, it’s always good to have travel insurance.
-I use World Nomads for their reliable policies, click here for a quote.
+I use World Nomads for their reliable policies, click here for a FREE quote.

 The best time to visit & top tips

 The best time to visit Parrot Rock would be around sunrise as this is when it is less crowded and you’ll get perfect lighting.
 If you’re lucky, the sky will be beautiful shades of pinks and oranges too.

 But, if you can’t face getting up this early, climbing up to the viewpoint at any point during low tide is a great time.
 Just expect there to be lots of people.

 I would say that, although sunset is a lovely time to visit, it can get extremely crowded.
 Getting on or off the island will be a bit congested!